mitogen-hq/mitogen/docs/api.rst

     .. py:method:: close ()

-        Remove the select's notifier function from each registered receiver.
+        Remove the select's notifier function from each registered receiver, mark the associated latch as closed, and cause any thread currently sleeping in :py:meth:`get` to be woken with :py:class:`mitogen.core.LatchError`.

-        Necessary to prevent memory leaks in long-running receivers.
-This is called automatically when the Python :keyword:`with` statement is used.
+        This is necessary to prevent memory leaks in long-running receivers.
+It is called automatically when the Python :keyword:`with` statement is used.

     .. py:method:: empty ()